Charleston Child Support Modification Lawyers

-- If you are unable to pay your support, you will still owe the unpaid amount.
+- Don’t wait, act now: If you are unable to pay your support, you will still owe the unpaid amount.
 You are obligated to continue paying until a new order is issued.
 The sooner you modify the amount you have to pay, the better.

-- Whatever your reason for needing modified support—whether it’s a job change, unemployment, or serious injury—document it.
+- Document your reasons: Whatever your reason for needing modified support—whether it’s a job change, unemployment, or serious injury—document it.
 You will have to prove that the reason occurred after the original child support had been established.
 Evidence which includes dates and documentation of income is the most helpful.

 The most important thing to do is to educate yourself.
 Learn as much as you can about the process.
 A consultation with our Charleston child support modification attorney at Shaw Law Firm, LLC will help.
 Knowing what to expect can often mean the difference between success and failure.

 To speak with an experienced child support modification lawyer, give us a call at (843) 256-3499 or contact us online today.

 “I would definitely recommend Shaw Law Firm”

 “Attorney Shaw is very compassionate.
 She and her staff helped me through a very difficult time.”

 “Heather walked us through the entire process, kept us informed while maintaining our comfort level.”